Ragzouken/bipsi/docs/binksi-syntax.md

+---
-# Binksi syntax and add shortcuts
+title: Binksi syntax and add shortcuts
+---

 Binksi comes preloaded with additional syntax and shortcuts to help you take advantage of all bipsi functionalities on the ink side and, expose all ink functionnalities on the bipsi side.